salvillalon45/SPGISummer2018-LegacyRepository/python_nltk/readme.txt

 My name is Salvador Villalon and I am Software Developer Intern at S&P Dow Jones Indices for Summer 2018.

-My manager Sharath Srinivas asked to explore what we can do with Python and NLTK.
+My manager asked to explore what we can do with
+Python and NLTK.
 Here you will find some of the concepts I worked with.